ddsky/spoonacular-api-clients/typescript/MealPlanningApi.md

 # **getMealPlanWeek**
 > GetMealPlanWeek200Response getMealPlanWeek()

 Retrieve a meal planned week for the given user.
-The username must be a spoonacular user and the hash must the the user's hash that can be found in his/her account.
+The username must be a spoonacular user and the hash must the the user\'s hash that can be found in his/her account.

 ### Example